jacobrosenthal/workshop-iot-devfest/readme.md

     }
 }
 ```
-Instead of just println! the whole thing, here were using [iterators](https://doc.rust-lang.org/book/ch13-00-functional-features.html) another important concept in Rust you need to get to know.
+Instead of just println! the whole thing, here we're using [iterators](https://doc.rust-lang.org/book/ch13-00-functional-features.html) another important concept in Rust you need to get to know.
 We call the [.chars() function](https://doc.rust-lang.org/std/str/struct.Chars.html) on a String and for each over that iterator which is safer than a for loop where a common error you might have made is is off by one your index variable.

 Now we need to make this new text.rs file available to our main.rs by importing it with `mod text;` and using your new trait with `use crate::text::Display` and then instead of println! in your main, you can just call `.display()`.
 This is what mine looks like
 ```